Is it true that Monaco has absolutely no income tax?

 Main article: Monaco taxes for foreigners

-However, new residents in Monaco may not be aware of certain intricacies.
-Monaco has limited double taxation agreements, which could affect those with income sources from countries without such treaties.
+New residents in Monaco are not often aware of certain intricacies, like Monaco has limited double taxation agreements, which could affect those with income sources from countries without such treaties.

 For instance, moving residency from France to Monaco could increase withholding taxes on US source dividends from 15% to 30% due to the absence of a tax treaty between Monaco and the US.

-Indeed, Monaco has signed many tax information exchange agreements, but not many Double Taxation agreements for avoiding taxation, being the tax treaties in force the following: Guernsey, France, Luxembourg, Mali, Mauritius, Qatar, Saint Kitts and Nevis, Seychelles…
+Monaco has signed many tax information exchange agreements, but not many double taxation agreements for avoiding taxation, being the tax treaties in force the following: Guernsey, France, Luxembourg, Mali, Mauritius, Qatar, Saint Kitts and Nevis, Seychelles…

-- and opportunities for trust and foundation planning as well as family offices.
+• opportunities for trust and foundation planning as well as family offices

-To be liable not to pay taxes in Monaco as a Monegasque resident, it is necessary to get an administrative residency in Monaco.
+To be liable not to be considered a tax resident in Monaco, it is first necessary to get an administrative residency in Monaco.

 Applying for residency in Monaco involves proving a sufficient level of wealth, securing a place to live, and demonstrating a clean criminal record.
 We outline the step-by-step process to achieve residency, from application to approval in our article “How to become resident in Monaco“.